Earthing system: Low-voltage systems

-In low-voltage networks, which distribute the electric power to the widest class of end users, the main concern for design of earthing systems is safety of consumers who use the electric appliances and their protection against electric shocks.
+In low-voltage networks, which distribute the electric power to the widest class of end users, the main concern for the design of earthing systems is the safety of consumers who use the electric appliances and their protection against electric shocks.
 The earthing system, in combination with protective devices such as fuses and residual current devices, must ultimately ensure that a person does not come into contact with a metallic object whose potential relative to the person's potential exceeds a safe threshold, typically set at about 50 V.

-In most developed countries, 220 V, 230 V, or 240 V sockets with earthed contacts were introduced either just before or soon after World War II, though with considerable national variation.
-However in the United States and Canada, where the supply voltage is only 120 V power outlets installed before the mid-1960s generally did not include a ground (earth) pin.
-In the developing world, local wiring practice may or may not provide a connection to an earth.
+While there was considerable national variation, most developed countries introduced 220 V, 230 V, or 240 V sockets with earthed contacts either just before or soon after World War II.
+However, in the United States and Canada, where the supply voltage is only 120 V, power outlets installed before the mid-1960s generally did not include a ground (earth) pin.
+In the developing world, local wiring practices may or may not provide a connection to an earth conductor.

-On low voltage electricity networks with a phase to neutral voltage exceeding 240 V to 690 V, which are mostly used in industry, mining equipment and machines rather than publicly accessible networks, the earthing system design is equally important from safety point of view as for domestic users.
+On low-voltage electricity networks with a phase-to-neutral voltage exceeding 240 V to 690 V, which are mostly used in industry, mining equipment, and machines rather than publicly accessible networks, the earthing system design is equally important from a safety point of view as for domestic users.

-From 1947 to 1996 for ranges (including separate cooktops and ovens) and 1953 to 1996 for clothes dryers, US National Electrical Code allowed the supply neutral wire to be used as the equipment enclosure connection to ground if the circuit originated in the main service panel.
-This was permitted for plug-in equipment and permanently connected equipment.
-Normal imbalances in the circuit would create small equipment to ground voltages, a failure of the neutral conductor or connections would allow the equipment to go to full 120 volts to ground, an easily lethal situation.
+The US National Electrical Code permitted the use of the supply neutral wire as the equipment enclosure connection to ground from 1947 to 1996 for ranges (including separate cooktops and ovens) and from 1953 to 1996 for clothes dryers, whether plug-in or permanently fixed, provided that the circuit originated in the main service panel.
+Normal imbalances in the circuit would create small equipment voltages with respect to Earth; a failure of the neutral conductor or connections would allow the equipment to go to full 120 volts, an easily lethal situation.
 The 1996 and newer editions of the NEC no longer permit this practice.
-For similar reasons, most countries have now mandated dedicated protective earth connections in consumer wiring that are now almost universal.
-In the distribution networks, where connections are fewer and less vulnerable, many countries allow the earth and neutral to share a conductor.
+For similar reasons, most countries now mandate dedicated protective earth connections in consumer wiring, a practice that has become nearly universal.
+In distribution networks however, where connections are fewer and less vulnerable, many countries do permit earth and neutral functions to share a conductor (see PEN conductor).

-If the fault path between accidentally energized objects and the supply connection has low impedance, the fault current will be so large that the circuit overcurrent protection device (fuse or circuit breaker) will open to clear the ground fault.
-Where the earthing system does not provide a low-impedance metallic conductor between equipment enclosures and supply return (such as in a TT separately earthed system), fault currents are smaller, and will not necessarily operate the overcurrent protection device.
-In such case a residual-current device is installed to detect the current leaking to ground and interrupt the circuit.
+If the fault path between exposed conductive parts and the supply has sufficiently low impedance, then should such a part accidentally become energized, the fault current will cause the circuit overcurrent protection device (fuse or circuit breaker) to open, clearing the fault.
+However, if the impedance of the fault path is too high, then fault currents may not trip the overcurrent protection device quickly enough to meet the requirements of local electrical regulations.
+This is often the case with a TT-type earthing system.
+In such cases use of a residual-current device (RCD) may allow the required disconnection times to be met.